-- (3) Deposition Costs.
-The reporter's charge for an original and copy of a deposition necessarily obtained for use in the case is taxable whether or not the deposition is actually received into evidence, or whether or not it is taken solely for discovery.
-The cost of obtaining a copy of a deposition by parties in the case other than the one taking the deposition is also taxable.
-The reasonable expenses of the deposition reporter and a notary presiding at the taking are taxable, including travel depositions subsistence.
+(3) Deposition Costs.
+The reporter's charge for an original and copy of a stenographic transcript of a deposition is taxable if it was necessarily obtained for use in the case whether or not the deposition was actually received into evidence or was taken solely for discovery purposes.
+The cost of obtaining a copy of a stenographic transcript of a deposition by parties in the case other than the one taking the deposition is also taxable on the same basis. reasonable expenses of the deposition reporter and a notary presiding at the taking of the depositions are taxable, including travel and subsistence.
 Counsel fees and other expenses incurred in arranging for and attending a deposition are not taxable.
 Fees for the witness at the taking of a deposition are taxable at the same rate as for attendance at trial.
 The witness need not be under subpoena.
-A reasonable fee for a necessary interpreter at the taking of a deposition is taxable. - (4) Witness Fees, Mileage and Subsistence.
+A reasonable fee for a necessary interpreter at the taking of a deposition is taxable.

+Costs associated with a video recording are not taxable.

+(4) Witness Fees, Mileage and Subsistence.
 The rate for witness fees, mileage and subsistence are fixed by statute (see 28 U.S.C. § 1821).
 Such fees are taxable even though the witness does not take the stand, provided the witness is in attendance at the Court.
 Such fees are taxable even though the witness attends voluntarily upon request and is not under subpoena.
 Taxable transportation expenses shall be based on the most direct route at the most economical rate and means reasonably available to the witness.
 Witness fees and subsistence are taxable only for the reasonable period during which the witness is within the district.
 No party shall receive witness fees for testifying in his or her own behalf, but this shall not apply where a party is subpoenaed to attend Court by the opposing party.
 Witness fees for officers of a corporation are taxable if the officers are not defendants and recovery is not sought against the officers individually.
 Fees for expert witnesses are not taxable in a greater amount than that statutorily allowable for ordinary witnesses.
 Allowance fees for a witness being deposed shall not depend on whether or not the deposition is admitted into evidence.